 Instead in Kotlin we can create a function with a block as parameter and call the function only if that condition is true:

 In the first part we define a debug inline function with as a lambda parameter with no input parameter that returns nothing (Unit), then inside the inline function we can actually check if the condition is matched before executing the lambda.
-So in the onCreate method you call that inline function directly with a block (because like the OnClickListener() function we don’t have any other parameters) making the code really easy to read in my opinion.
+So in the onCreate method you call that inline function directly with a block (because like the OnClickListener() function, it doesn’t have any other parameters) making the code really easy to read in my opinion.

 Another good example comes from the Anko library (https://github.com/Kotlin/anko) which is a library that provides to you all sort of handy methods in order to make the code more clean and readable.
 For example it’s possible to run some code in background and update the UI in just few lines of code: